mcd500/ta-ref/docs/building_with_docker.md

 ### Create a docker network tamproto

-A docker network named tamproto is required when we run ta-ref for Keystone.
+A docker network named tamproto is required when we run TA-Ref for Keystone.
 The local network is required to connect with tamproto service running locally.

 ```sh